-NOCE recognized the legal right of faculty to set standards of performance and to apply them to individual students.
+NOCE recognizes the legal right of faculty to set standards of performance and to apply them to individual students.
 Therefore, the instructor is the final authority in determining grades that are assigned to students and that appear in their permanent academic records.
 Students have a right to inquire how their grade was determined and have a right to formally appeal the final grade earned.
 Appeals are limited to the situations in which students believe the grade is prejudicially, capriciously, or arbitrarily assigned.
 Grade appeal requests should be initiated by the student during the next term but no later than one year following the award of the original grade.
-All grade appeal requests should be directed to the NOCE Registrar at 714.992.9502.
-For additional information, you may refer to Board Policy 4231 at noce.edu/policies (https://www.noce.edu/policies/).
+All grade appeal requests should be directed to the NOCE Director of Admission and Records at (714)992-9502.
+For additional information, you may refer to Board Policy 4231 at noce.edu/policies.